 Running For Cover

 My work took me all over the east coast.
-For most jobs, I enjoyed driving to the client’s site because it gave me time to think and relax.
+For most jobs, I enjoyed driving to the client’s site.
+It gave me time to think and relax.

-A car cover is an essential accessory for anyone with a nice car.
-If you don’t have a garage, you need an all weather cover (water resistant).
+Without a garage, you need an all-weather cover (water resistant).
 If you do have a garage, you need a dust cover.

 Sun Lovers Beware